 Has PDPM Impacted Your Speech Therapy Department?
 Let’s have a look at the most important operational aspects of PDPM in the speech therapy department:

-1. Importance of the SLP Assessment – Perhaps the most significant operational change has been for speech therapy to see each new admission in time to perform the PDPM SLP Assessment in time for the 5-day MDS.
+1. Importance of the SLP Component Assessment – Perhaps the most significant operational change has been for speech therapy to see each new admission in time to perform the PDPM SLP Assessment in time for the 5-day MDS.
+When performed correctly, it is more than just “a screen.”
 According to Michael Webb, CCC-SLP, “Not assessing a new resident’s diet and appropriately changing consistencies at the right time leads to increased risk of aspiration and choking while denying the facility revenue that is appropriate.
 Well-trained nursing home speech therapists have the unique skills necessary to accurately assess the patient’s condition and capture speech-related comorbidities.”
-Capturing speech-related comorbidities not only captures valuable dollars in the SLP component, but medical conditions are also identified timely in order for the interdisciplinary team to address.
+Capturing speech-related comorbidities not only captures valuable dollars in the SLP component but medical conditions are also identified in a timely manner in order for the interdisciplinary team to address.

 3. Caseload – What is the makeup of the speech caseload?
 Is there a mix of long-term and short-term patients on caseload?
 Is there a mix of patients on speech programs for dysphagia, cognition, and speech-language deficits?
 How productive are the SLPs?
+Does your building have the right amount of hours dedicated to speech therapy?
+Too many and the department is counterproductive.
+Too few, and you could be costing yourself valuable revenue.
 If you are having questions, it could mean that you don’t have the right amount of resources dedicated to speech therapy.
 Perhaps, too little, or perhaps too much?

 High-performing speech therapy departments are scalable and productive based on incremental changes in the caseload.
 If you have any questions or could use a helping hand, contact Language Fundamentals.
 We would be glad to be a resource to your skilled nursing facility.